erkarl/lightning-app/README.md

 ### Developing Locally

 You'll need to build `lnd` and `btcd` locally using the [installation guide](http://dev.lightning.community/guides/installation/).
+In addition, lnd needs to be built with experimental flag enabled: `make && make install tags=experimental`.

 Then start by cloning this git repo and go inside the project folder to run the following commands:
 ```
+cp $GOPATH/bin/lnd ./assets/bin/darwin

 npm install

 npm test